jaflores10/nfirs-data-pipeline/README.md

 The data is visualized using Tableau.
 You can view the interactive dashboards through the links below:
 - [CA Wildfires](https://public.tableau.com/app/profile/javier.flores5792/viz/NFIRSDataAnalysis-CAWildfires/CAWildfiresSummary)

-Please note, due to Tableau Public data limitations, dashboards for the code description analysis and the municipal incident analysis are unavailable at the moment.
+Please note, due to Tableau Public data limitations, dashboards for the code descriptions analysis and the municipal incidents analysis are unavailable at this time.

 ### Analysis Summary
 The analysis provides insights into fire incident patterns, what regions and states in the U.S. had the most incidents in 2022, and details where most wildfires occurred in California and the types of conditions which caused those wildfires.
 Further details below: